Given the double-edged sword that this has become, self-regulation by the platforms is the best option

 While there are the likes of Khan Academy, the scope to spread lies and rumour, aided by technologies that enable morphing of photographs, is as large as the potential to reach out with education or entertainment.
 Mobilising people through the new media can be done easily, for good or bad.
 Invasion of privacy and defamation can be done on an unprecedented scale, and recourse is difficult to impossible.

-el, News Broadcasting Standards Authority, exists for TV, and it has successfully established its credibility and utility.
+Clearly, some degree of regulation — as differentiated from censorship or control — may be desirable.
+The best approach would be self-regulation by the platform providers.
+A model, News Broadcasting Standards Authority, exists for TV, and it has successfully established its credibility and utility.
 It is time for the platform providers to set up something similar: an autonomous and empowered group to set standards, handle complaints and recommend removal of objectionable content.

 Asecond — and less desirable — approach is a governmentmandated but independent body, composed solely of respected non-officials.
 It needs to be akin to the Film Censorship Board, though 'censorship' is clearly a red rag, rather than the 'autonomous' regulators for other sectors.
 The worst approach is the present one in which the government, acting as both prosecutor and judge, makes decisions in an opaque and arbitrary manner.